robhowells/gulp-file/README.md

 ## Other features
 - Distinct development and production builds
-- Separation of tasks into multiple files
+- Separation of gulp tasks into multiple files